Grace Bank: Pre-Columbian

-Grace Bank's immediate surroundings were likely first settled by nomadic Paleo-indians prior to the 8th millennium BC, during the Lithic period of Mesoamerica.
-Mayan farmers founded permanent settlements in the area by the 2nd millennium BC, during the Archaic period of Mesoamerica.
+Grace Bank's immediate surroundings were likely first settled by nomadic Paleo-Indians prior to the 8th millennium BC, during the Lithic period in Mesoamerica.
+Mayan farmers founded permanent settlements in the area by the 2nd millennium BC, during the Archaic period in Mesoamerica.
 By the 16th century, the region formed part of Dzuluinicob, a Postclassic Mayan state.

 Columbian

-Rise of Spanish dominion, 15281544
+Rise of Spanish dominion, 1528–1544

 Sixteenth century residents of the area first became aware of Spaniards in 1502, with the 30 July landing of Christopher Columbus in Guanaja.
-On 8 December 1526, Francisco de Montejo was named adelantado of the Yucatan peninsula (including the territory of Dzuluinicob).
+On 8 December 1526, Francisco de Montejo was named adelantado of the Yucatán Peninsula (including the territory of Dzuluinicob).
 The Spanish conquest reached the area in the third quarter of 1528, during Montejo's southern entrada.
 Said conquest lasted until the first or second quarter of 1544, upon Melchor and Alonso Pacheco's defeat of Chetumal and Dzuluinicob, and their subsequent founding of Bacalar.
 Some or most of the area's surviving residents were (forcibly) relocated to reducción towns closer to Bacalar, and (forcibly) converted to Roman Catholicism.

 A secular parish was (belatedly) established at Bacalar in 1565 by Pedro de la Costa.
 In the latter three quarters of 1568, an entrada and reducción by Juan de Garzón and the vecinos of Bacalar resulted in the further disintegration of Postclassic Mayan society in the area, thereby cementing Spanish dominion from Bacalar.

-Fall of Spanish dominion, 16381642
+Fall of Spanish dominion, 1638–1642

 Bacalar began to lose control over its district in c.
 1615, as alcaldes ordinarios were forced to re-establish reducción towns near Tipu in 1615, to conduct a visita in 1620.
 In 1638, Tipu lead the area into general revolt against Bacalar, resulting in the collapse of Spanish power over the region by 1642, and the relocation of a majority of the area's residents to Tipu.

 English settlement

-Anglo-Dutch piracy, 16171650s
+Anglo-Dutch piracy, 1617–1650s

 Pirates are first thought to have arrived near Grace Bank in 1617, during a raid of Bacalar by English pirates or privateers.
 In the 1630s, pirates were further attracted to the region by the increasing willingness of Spanish residents to trade with non-Spaniards, and the possibility of abducting Mayan residents for impressment or sale at non-Spanish slave markets.
 Belize City is thought to have been settled in 1638, by a crew of shipwrecked buccaneers.

-English logging, 1650s1763
+English logging, 1650s–1763

 In the 1540s, Marcos de Ayala Trujeque, a vecino of Merida, is thought to have pioneered the use of logwood dyes in the Old World.
 The early buccaneer settlers (now Baymen) turned to logging logwood in the 1650s, when they are thought to have settled Grace Bank (then Barcadares).